satishpathade/node-app-deploy-CICD/README.md

 6. EC2 restarts `node-app` using PM2
 7. The app goes live instantly

 Jenkins handles the entire deployment process.
-No manual steps are required on the server.
+No manual steps are required on the jenkins server.

 ---